The English Department is committed to FDLTCC’s core values and provides ample opportunities for our students to practice our values.

 • Manaaji’idiwin: Respect

 • Reading and discussing the written word provides us many opportunities to cultivate respect.
 Reading helps us to consider and appreciate the many cultures, histories, and viewpoints that co-exist.
-Respect is the basis as we learn to better understand one another and ourselves.
+Respect is the foundation of all learning, and inspires us to learn to better understand one another and ourselves with integrity.

 • Gwayakwaadiziwin: Integrity

 • Integrity is a cornerstone of English studies, but it is not just practiced through research, citing sources, producing original work, and upholding academic honesty and integrity.
 (Although we do plenty of that too!)
-By studying literature, we delve into the complexity of ethical decision making, which will help us dream a better future together.
+By studying literature, we delve into the complexity of ethical decision making, as we work to dream a better future for all.

 • Ganawenjigewin: Stewardship

-• Stewardship is demonstrated in the dedication to preserving and promoting the richness of language, literature, and cultural heritage, ensuring that future generations can benefit from these intellectual resources.
+• Stewardship is demonstrated by preserving and promoting the richness of language, literature, and cultural heritage, ensuring that future generations can benefit from these intellectual resources, and can learn from the past.

 • Maamamiikaajinendamowin: Innovation